UK will force firms to publish more pay details to combat gender gap

 On Sunday, the government said that the biggest employers would now also have to reveal information about bonuses and that the public sector should also reveal the levels of pay received by its male and female staff.

-On average, a woman in Britain earns 0.8 pounds for every one pound earned by a man, according to recent official data
+On average, a woman in Britain earns 80 pence for every one pound earned by a man, according to recent official data

 "It should appal us all that ... we still don’t have gender equality in every aspect of our society," Minister for Women and Equalities Nicky Morgan said.